 1 I acknowledge that it has taken some time for 2 implementation of the recommendations to start.
-This is 3 regrettable, but sadly inevitable owing to the need to deal with the Covid-19 crisis.
-This handbook is the 4 5 first product to emerge from the IHRD report and I 6 intend, now that the worst of the pandemic is hopefully 7 behind us, that the pace of implementation will 8 i ncrease. "

-I had asked you a question earlier about

-recommendations and whether they potentially or actually put a burden on the Board to implement what is suggested in some of the outworkings of either the Inquiry and indeed this handbook and whether the funding for that came from existing Trust funds; is this another example perhaps where the handbook indicates an expectation and the Trust has to finance or provide training or meet that expectation from its own funds?

-- 20 A. Can I just clarify with you in relation to the implementation of the recommendations? - 23 89 well both in some respects.
-Because obviously the Q. 24 implementation of the Inquiry recommendations are not 25 complete and very wide ranging, but in relation to the handbook there is some expectation around training and 26 27 a standard of service provision that may require the Trust to bring about some training and to focus some 28 29 funds, so is it a separate answer for each or is it the case that the burden falls with the Trust?
+This is 3 regrettable, but sadly inevitable owing to the need to 4 deal with the Covid-19 crisis.
+This handbook is the 5 first product to emerge from the IHRD report and I 6 intend, now that the worst of the pandemic is hopefully 7 behind us, that the pace of implementation will 8 i ncrease. " 9 10 I had asked you a question earlier about 11:55 11 recommendations and whether they potentially or 12 actually put a burden on the Board to implement what is 13 suggested in some of the outworkings of either the 14 Inquiry and indeed this handbook and whether the 15 funding for that came from existing Trust funds; is 11:56 16 this another example perhaps where the handbook 17 indicates an expectation and the Trust has to finance 18 or provide training or meet that expectation from its 19 own funds?
+20 Α. Can I just clarify with you in relation to the 11:56 21 implementation in the handbook or the implementation of 22 the recommendations?
+23 89 Q. well both in some respects.
+Because obviously the 24 implementation of the Inquiry recommendations are not 25 complete and very wide ranging, but in relation to the 11:56 26 handbook there is some expectation around training and 27 a standard of service provision that may require the 28 Trust to bring about some training and to focus some 29 funds, so is it a separate answer for each or is it the